Warriors-Haven-Gaming/WHFramework/README.md

 ## How do I play?

-You can find this mission published on the Steam Workshop:
+You can find this gamemode published on the Steam Workshop:

 - [Warriors Haven Framework (Altis)](https://steamcommunity.com/sharedfiles/filedetails/?id=3455424755), ID 3455424755
 - [Warriors Haven Framework (Yulakia)](https://steamcommunity.com/sharedfiles/filedetails/?id=3455426168), ID 3455426168

-Once subscribed, you can host the mission by going to Server Browser > Host Server, and then select Warriors Haven Framework from the appropriate map.
+Once subscribed, you can host the gamemode by going to Server Browser > Host Server, and then select Warriors Haven Framework from the appropriate map.
 You may choose to host LAN if you want to play alone.